wix/Detox/docs/Guide.Expo.md

 - Download the Expo Client iOS App from [Expo.io/tools](https://expo.io/tools#client).
 - Unzip the iOS IPA and **rename the folder** to `Exponent.app`.
 It'll have a file icon but will still be a folder.
-- Create `bin` folder and put `Exponent.app` inside so it matches the binaryPath set above.
+- Create `.bin` folder and put `Exponent.app` inside so it matches the binaryPath set above.
 - Create an `e2e` and copy over the settings from [the example app](https://github.com/expo/with-detox-tests/tree/master/e2e)

 The most important piece of this the `reloadApp` from `detox-expo-helpers`.
 Don't forget this.